ithkuil/ithkuil/src/src/verbs.md

 ## Aspect

-Aspect is otherwise called “tense contour”, it provides inner structure of event.
+Aspect, also known as "tense contour," provides the inner structure of an event.

 ### RTR Retrospective